2020 Aircraft Survivability Symposium

 During both days of presentations, the symposium will have a technical poster papers area where additional content can be viewed and discussed outside of the formal session presentations.

-The event will feature displays and extended breaks, and is specifically structured to facilitate relaxed dialogue and continuous networking opportunities among attendees.
+The event will feature displays and extended breaks, and is specifically structured to facilitate a relaxed dialogue and continuous networking opportunities among attendees.
 Finally, NDIA’s Combat Survivability Division (CSD) will recognize individual technical and leadership achievements in a formal awards ceremony during lunch on the third day.

 *Please note: This event is closed to the press as it is classified SECRET//NOFORN.